Location

 On the fifth day of our adventure, we enter Impassable Canyon, a narrow, granite-walled canyon of spectacular dimension.
 When the trail was being built by the CCC in the 1930’s they got through just eight miles before they gave up to the vertical walls of granite and turned the trail west to head up Big Creek.

-On our last day you enjoy a long day of whitewater fun on the river.
+On our last day, you enjoy a long day of whitewater fun on the river.
 For about 20 miles we are in a narrow granite-walled gorge of spectacular dimension, the constriction of the river, coupled with the large volume of water makes for an exciting day.
 Then a 2-hour bus ride will put everyone in the town of Salmon at about 5 pm.
-That evening enjoy a farewell dinner hosted by ROW.
 We make hotel reservations at the Stagecoach Inn that evening.
 Therefore, you can make your return travel plans the next day.

 Gourmet Eating